chrultrabook/docs/docs/faq.md

 * Windows 11 is required for TB4 users.
 If you don't have Thunderbolt 4, you may use both 10 or 11.

 **How do I buy Windows audio drivers in bulk?**
-* A discount is only available for chromebooks containing an `Intel 6th gen processor (up to Core i5)`, `N3350`, `N4000`, or, `N4020` processor, otherwise you must pay full price.
+* A discount is only available for Chromebooks containing an `Intel 6th gen processor (up to Core i5)`, `N3350`, `N4000`, or, `N4020` processor, otherwise you must pay full price.
+You must purchase 10 or more licenses to be eligible for a discount.
 If you are eligible for a discount, you can ping CoolStar in the [Chrultrabook Discord Server](https://discord.com/invite/ranFKmUeXc).

 **Can I use one driver license across multiple devices?**
 * No. One license per device.